boogas0/CTF-Writeups/PicoCTF2018_bufferOverflow3/readme.md

 The read_canary() function opens up the file called canary.txt and reads 4 bytes from that file and puts it in a global string called global_canary.

-The vuln() function is the meat of this program and it does:
+The vuln() function is the meat of this program and it:
 1. Copies the global_canary to the local canary
 2. Asks how many bytes you want to write into the buffer.
 You can put any number that is less than BUFSIZE (32) digits.
 So we have a lot of room to work with...
 3. Next the function will put into buf what we write for our input up to how many bytes we specified we wanted to write.
 It has no bounds checking and the buf size is 32.
 This is susceptable to a buffer overflow.